-As at March 31, 2022, Medicenna had 18 full-time employees and one part-time consultant, including ten holding PhD degrees, 1 with an MBBS and two employees holding CPA designations.
+As at March 31, 2024, Medicenna had 16 full-time employees and three part-time consultants, including eight holding PhD degrees, two with an MBBS and two holding a CPA designation.

 Medicenna's employees are not governed by a collective bargaining agreement.
 Medicenna depends on certain key members of its management and scientific staff and the loss of services of one or more of these persons could adversely affect the Company.